September 2022 – As we ease back into traveling like we once did, we hope this blog will inspire you to plan a trip to Granada, Spain in 2023. – Wendy

 Granada is home to “El pico de Veleta,” Europe’s highest cyclable climb, which soars up to 3,394 m (11,135 ft).
 There’s more variety of riding in Granada than anywhere else in Spain, which is why the pros in-the-know can be spotted riding here all year-round.
 Veleta is a regular entry on lists of superlative bike climbs like “world’s highest/toughest/hardest” and Veleta more than deserves the distinctions.
 But Veleta has a few things that the others don’t, which makes it even more inviting.
 It is the second highest peak on the Iberian Peninsula and is overshadowed only by Mulhacén, 3,479 m (11,413 ft), its neighbor directly to the east.
 Unlike Mulhacén however, you can ride your gravel or road bike (with 28+ mm tires) to within 25 m (82 ft) of the peak.
 This makes it the highest cyclable climb in Europe.
 If you time your climb to a summertime full moon, you should aim to reach the peak at sunrise for an experience that’s hard to match anywhere else.

-To get the most out of this nighttime ride, plan your climb for June 14, July 13, or August 12, 2022 (or June 4, July 3, or August 1, 2023).
-Those are the dates for the full moons this summer and next.
+To get the most out of this nighttime ride, plan your climb for June 4, July 3, or August 1, 2023.
+Those are the dates for the full moons next summer.
 If there are no clouds, you can ride up Veleta without turning on your lights.
 In addition to front and rear lights, bring a thermal longsleeved shirt, a wind jacket, and tights or leg warmers for the ride down.
 Bring plenty of water and food because there’s not much available once you pass the 1700 meter mark (but nothing’s open at night so either way, bring supplies!)

 Go on a supported ride up Europe’s highest cyclable climb, organized by Granabike